nfagerlund/note_systems/WHY.md

 ### Cowpaths

-I pretty much got FMP's design exactly how I wanted it on the first try, and mostly haven't changed how it works — the only real addition in 13 years was that `first line // second line` trick, where a double slash turns into a line break.
-I just found myself already doing it all the time — I'd want to put two things in the didread file but was too lazy to open the append field twice, so I'd just leave some slashes to remind me later where the break was supposed to go.
+For the most part, I got FMP's design exactly how I wanted it on the first try and then left it alone.
+The only real addition in 13 years was that `first line // second line` trick for line breaks.
+I just found myself already doing it all the time — I'd want to put two things in the didread file but was too lazy to open the append field twice, so I'd leave some slashes to remind me later where the break was supposed to go.

 Come to think of it, that's how the ^caret-tags started, too — I started using them to remember context for otherwise cryptic notes in my dump file long before I had any way to sift them out.
 Then eventually I got frustrated by how bullshit it was to sort them out by hand, and here we are.